slimgroup/Tao.jl/docs/src/examples/3D_DConv.md

 ```

 !!! warning "To run on multiple GPUs"
-    If you wish to run on multiple GPUs and the below code fails to scale, make sure the GPUs are binded to different tasks.
+    If you wish to run on multiple GPUs, make sure the GPUs are binded to different tasks.
 The approach we use is to unbind our GPUs on request and assign manually:

     ```julia
     CUDA.device!(rank % 4)